 A HISTORY OF CAT SHOWS IN BRITAIN

-This page provides a background to some of the "retrospective" pieces covering British cat care from the 1900s through to the 1970s.
-It is not intended to be a definitive history of cat shows or cat fancies.
+This page is not intended to be a definitive history of cat shows or cat fancies.
 Cat fancies will be able to provide far more detailed information on their own history, right down to "which cat won which prize in which year, and who were his parents?".
 For definitive information or for information on the cat fancy outside of the UK, you are advised to visit the official sites of the registries whose history interests you.

 In "Animals, Their Nature and Their Uses" (1850s), Charles Baker wrote, "The Cat must be considered as a faithless friend, brought to oppose a still more insidious enemy.
 The domestic cat is the only animal of the tribe to which it belongs, whose services can more than recompense the trouble of its education."
 To Baker, cats were useful for controlling vermin, rather than being valued for their appearance.